 Filipino virtual executive assistants use collaboration tools like Zoom, Slack, and cloud-based platforms to stay connected and ensure real-time communication.

-They handle tasks such as managing client communication, scheduling, and seamlessly preparing documents from anywhere.
+A virtual assistant for a CPA handles tasks such as managing client communication, scheduling, and seamlessly preparing documents from anywhere.

 Many businesses hire experienced remote professionals specializing in accounting workflows, offering the support CPA firms need to thrive in demanding environments.